Career-Engaged Departments Program

 We know that the habits of mind that a college education affords are relevant to professional formation (Fischer, 2022a).
 Academic departments have a vested interest and opportunity in representing their disciplines to new students-- many of whom say they want to see career pathways articulated for them in college coursework (ECMC Group, 2022).

-All Department faculty are encouraged to apply as a team: Full, Associate, Assistant Professors, and especially lecturers.
+All Department faculty are encouraged to apply as a team: Chairs, Full, Associate, Assistant Professors, and especially Lecturers.

 Program Overview

-Over the course of the two-semester program, a team of department faculty will work together to participate in one Intake session, participate in five workshops and complete workshop assignments, participate in post-workshop debrief sessions with the department team, and create/embed three career-relevant deliverables into a course to certify that course as “career engaged."
+Over the course of the two-semester program, a team of department faculty will work together to participate in six workshops and complete one individual workshop assignment, participate in two check-in sessions, and create/embed three team-created career-relevant deliverables into a course to certify that course as “career engaged."

 What is Career Engagement?